 Executing and improving upon your talent acquisition strategy without measuring hiring metrics is like coming up with a Michelin Star recipe without tasting the ingredients.
 It just doesn’t work.
-Analyzing your hiring data will help you shape a more effective talent acquisition process by letting you know what is and isn’t working.
+Analyzing your recruiting data will help you shape a more effective talent acquisition process (and lower time to fill) by letting you know what is and isn’t working.

 This metric measures how many candidates complete the initial application.
 You measure this by contrasting the number of people who began to apply for your open position (or even those who clicked the link to your job application) to the number of people who completed the job application.

 Application Completion Rate = Number of Job Applicants Received/Total Number of Job Applicants Started

 This metric tells an important story about the ease of your application process.
 If you find that there is a sharp dropoff of applicants from the beginning to the end of your application, it might be a good time to revise your job application length.
 A quick tip – a good candidate experience is a fast candidate experience, so ditch the applications that take 15 minutes to fill out.

 Time to hire is how long it takes to hire someone.
 Time to fill is how long the position has been unfilled.
 These metrics are often talked about interchangeably but are very different.